Many sources exist to determine stamp values

 How do you know what you should pay for that stamp?
 Are you paying too much?
-A story on page 1 of the March 20, 2000 issue of Linn's Stamp News described how the next edition of the Scott Standard Postage Stamp Catalogue will show an increase in the minimum retail value for any listed postage stamp.
-Currently the minimum retail value in the Scott Standard Postage Stamp Catalogueis set at 20¢.
+A story on page 1 of last week's Linn's Stamp News (March 20) described how the next edition of the Scott Standard Postage Stamp Catalogue will show an increase in the minimum retail value for any listed postage stamp.
+Currently that minimum retail value is set at 15¢.
+The 2001 Scott catalog will set that minimum at 20¢.

 Does this mean every common stamp you own is worth at least 20¢?
 Probably not.
 The Scott catalog value reflects the retail price that you can expect to pay for a stamp in the grade of Very Fine with no faults.
 Generally, a stamp grade of Very Fine means the design is well-centered within the margins of the stamp.

 For common stamps, the minimum catalog value takes into account stamp dealer expenses for handling common stamps and preparing them for resale.
 If you walk into a stamp store and request a common older commemorative stamp, such as the United States 4¢ Higher Education stamp of 1962, the stamp dealer is likely to charge you 15¢ (or 20¢) for the Very Fine grade stamp that he has in stock.
 The few pennies profit he makes on the sale won't go far toward paying the rent on his store, his insurance, his employees' salaries or his utility bill.